mohitpai/journey-optimizer.en/help/using/building-journeys/wait-activity.md

 ---
 # Wait activity{#wait-activity}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_wait"
+>title="Wait activity"
+>abstract="If you want to wait before executing the next activity in the path, you can use a Wait activity.
+It allows you to define the moment when the next activity will be executed.
+Three options are available: duration, fixed date and custom."

 If you want to wait before executing the next activity in the path, you can use a **[!UICONTROL Wait]** activity.
 It allows you to define the moment when the next activity will be executed.
 Three options are available:

 * [Duration](#duration)